 Faeries —as traditionally spelt— or fairies are found in many European myths, including —but not limited to— Celtic and Irish myths.
 In children’s stories, they are usually small women with wings who help the hero or heroine and are very good-natured.

 In Irish folklore, Faeries are divided into Seelie and Unseelie faeries.
 Seeli Faeries are associated with Spring and Summer and are as good-natured as they are in children’s stories.
 They are helpful and playful and like to communicate with humans.
 On the other hand, Unseelie Faeries are associated with Winter and Fall and are not very good-natured.
-They are not evil per se, but they do like to trick humans and cause trouble.
-All Faeries are ruled by the Faerie Queen, who resides over both Seelie and Unseelie courts.
+They are not evil per se but like to trick humans and cause trouble.
+All Faeries are ruled by the Faerie Queen, who resides in the Seelie and Unseelie courts.

 Irish people believe that Faerie Courts exist below the ground and can be found at places in Ireland with Fairy Forts or Ring Forts.
-Fairy Forts and Ring Forts are ancient monuments that are scattered all over the Irish countryside.
-There are around 60 thousand Fairy and Ring Forts in Ireland that you can actually visit them.
+Fairy Forts and Ring Forts are ancient monuments scattered throughout the Irish countryside.
+There are around 60 thousand Fairy and Ring Forts in Ireland that you can visit.
 But whether you will meet a faerie or not, we cannot make any promises.

 The Púca